 Neutrality

 Humanitarians maintain neutrality by not taking sides in conflicts or engaging in political controversies.
-This allows them to provide aid without being seen as biased, which is essential for gaining access to affected areas and maintaining the trust of all parties involved.
+This allows them to provide aid without being seen as biased, for example during conflicts and war.
+This is essential for gaining access to affected areas and maintaining the trust of all parties involved.

 Independence